 Being the National Program Director of Global Girl Media could politely be called a mixed blessing.
 On the one hand, watching eight teenage girls absorb and expand into the roles and responsibilities being demanded of them is like eating chocolate cake covered in fresh whipped cream – fulfilling.
-On the other hand, having to wrangle, cajole, scold and worry about eight teenage girls is giving me grey hairs and a weird eyelid/upper cheek twitch that has not gone away in three weeks… in a word– STRESSFUL.
+On the other hand, having to wrangle, cajole, scold and worry about eight teenage girls is giving me grey hairs and a weird eyelid/upper cheek twitch hasn’t gone away in three weeks… in a word it’s– STRESSFUL.

 The goal of GlobalGirl Media is to open News Bureaus all over the world, connecting young women through new media and giving them the space and tools to create a network to educate and support each other.
 I believe, as do all of us who jumped on board to help Amie realize this dream, that this will change the world.

 I had been doing some work with East L.A. and South Central “at-risk” girls and we agreed that it would be a good fit for me to oversee the creation of the local arm: GlobalGirl Media Los Angeles.
 Don’t get the wrong idea here – I am not a teacher.
 My mom is a teacher.
 My sister is a teacher.
 I have loved, admired and been deeply affected by teachers throughout my life.
 But I am not one of them.
 I am ridiculously impatient and can’t stand repetitive tasks or sticking to a particular daily structure for any length of time.
 So I certainly didn’t plan to teach.